 2) Reference versus Value variables and Data Types

-As in sports in music, development is all about having a strong foundation and a sound understanding of the fundamentals in which to build and grow your skills.
+As in sports in music, becoming a developer is all about having a strong foundation and understanding of the fundamentals in which to build and grow your skills.
 As with a building, the taller the building the deeper the foundation and so it goes if you want to take your development skills to new heights!